Akron and Barberton Belt Railroad

-The East Akron line ran south of Barberton before curving back north, passing through Kenmore, South Akron, East Akron and ending at the Akron Canton and Youngstown Railroad Brittian Yard in far Eastern Akron.
+The East Akron line ran south of Barberton before curving back north, passing through Kenmore, South Akron, East Akron, and ending at the Akron Canton and Youngstown Railroad Brittian Yard in far Eastern Akron.

-The Fairlawn line ran due north from Barberton, connection with the Akron Canton and Youngstown Railroad at Belt Junction just west of Fairlawn.
+The Fairlawn line ran due north from Barberton, in connection with the Akron Canton and Youngstown Railroad at Belt Junction just west of Fairlawn.
 The three-track interchange yard at Belt Junction was out of service for many years during the 1920s and 1930s due to damage but was used by the Akron Canton and Youngstown Railroad to hold overflow cars from the Minnesota Mining and Manufacturing plant just east of Copley.
 The interchange was restored around World War II.

 From 1942 to 1972, the ABB pulled their trains with four Baldwin switching locomotives.
 Prior to that they operated several 0-6-0 engines based on Pennsylvania Railroad designs, a 2-6-0 and another 0-6-0 switcher.
 The Pennsylvania-designed engines had "doghouses" on their tenders for crew members as the railroad did not use cabooses until the 1940s.
 In 1964, they purchased an additional ALCO RS-3 locomotive from the Pennsylvania Railroad.
 These worn-out locomotives were scrapped in 1972 when the railroad began using leased motive power from Precision National Corporation.
 On many occasions, the Belt would lease from the four owners, most notably the N&W. This lasted until October 1982 when two EMD SW1500 locomotives were purchased from Conrail.
-These two units make the motive power on the current system.
+These two units made up the motive power roster on the system toward the end of its corporate existence.